Arkansas INBRE

 The primary goal of the Arkansas IDeA Network for Biomedical Research Excellence (INBRE) to expand biomedical research capacity in Arkansas.
 Building upon the infrastructure developed during the earlier BRIN and INBRE grants, the research-intensive institutions in the state—University of Arkansas for Medical Sciences (UAMS); the University of Arkansas, Fayetteville (UAF) provide scientific leadership.

 The focus of the Developmental Research Project (DRP) Program, directed by Dr. Jerry Ware (UAMS), goal is to expand the number of faculty at the PUIs engaged in biomedical research.
 The DRP Program accomplishes this by assisting PUIs with faculty recruitment start-up packages, awarding of competitive research funding and shared equipment grants along with career development support.
-Arkansas INBRE supports collaborative research led by PUI faculty under the overall theme of Cellular Signaling, Growth, and Differentiation.

 The Bioinformatics Core, a major component of the Arkansas INBRE, led by Drs.
 Liz Pierce, (UALR) and Galina Glazko (UAMS), is a statewide research and educational resource to give undergraduate faculty and students access to the computational tools needed for multidisciplinary biomedical research and continues to play a central role in training the next generation of bioinformaticists.